jamiecoleman92/katacoda-scenarios/kubehealth/step1.md

 ## Deploy Java microservices

-Firstly lets just make sure our Kubernetes environment is set up by running the following command:
+Lets begin by ensuring our Kubernetes environment is set up by running the following command:

 `kubectl version`{{execute}}

-You should now see the versions of your kubectl client and cluster.
-If so your environment is all set up.
-If you do not see the version of your Kubernetes server wait a few moments and repeat the previous command until it is shown.
+If the command returns the versions of your kubectl client and cluster, the environment is configured.
+Otherwise, repeat the previous command until the command returns the versions.

 Now that you have your Kubernetes cluster up and running, you can deploy your microservices using the following command: